Full time BSc (Hons) Biology with optional placement and the possibility of proceeding to complete an MBiolSci depending on academic performance.

 The Course Team for the BSc Hons Biology programme at Ulster are working continuously to ensure that their graduates have the skills and knowledge which the bioscience industry need and are demanding of their workforce.
 We are delighted that our industrial partners support our course by sponsoring prizes to recognise the excellence of our students.

 Currently, the Randox Prize is awarded to the top final year Biology student.
-The Roche Prize is awarded to the student completing the most outstanding final year project.
-The second year prize is awarded to the student with the highest overall marks in second year (subject to change).
+The Roche Prize is awarded to the top first year student.
+The Premier Scientific Prize is awarded to the student with the highest overall marks in second year (subject to change).
+The Royal Society of Biology Top Project Award is awarded to the final year student with the highest marks in their investigative project.

 Randox Laboratories Ltd Managing Director and founder Dr Peter FitzGerald said: